 I found a great article that is linked below with some excepts/pictures:

 The reason kneading is an important part of bread making is to create structure and strength in the dough, leaving it silky and soft with a little cushiony feel.
 Flour contains two proteins that combine to form gluten, which is responsible for creating the elastic texture in the dough.
 After the dough ingredients are mixed, the proteins are in a random pattern and knotted together.
 When the dough is kneaded, the proteins begin to line up in such a way that strands of gluten develop and create a structure that allows for the trapping of gases and the dough to rise.

 This is how we should see success in yeast baking.
 We should also see success in our lives if we are willing to do the work.
 If we get punched down, remember we will rise again!

 I have some more thoughts about comparison of life with everyday events and processes.
 If we understand, some learning curve is necessary and practice makes perfect, we get life.
 LIVE LIFE, LOVE LIFE, AND LIVE TO LOVE LIFE TO THE FULLEST BY ROLLING WITH THE PUNCHES AND RISE TO THE TOP.

-(C) Copyright 2012-2021 Arline Miller of Sipping Cups of Inspiration with all rights and privileges reserved.
-Third Party Material if known is sourced to original location and author for credit reference.
+(C) COPYRIGHT 2012-2022 Arline Miller of Sipping Cups of Inspiration and Reinvention Queen with all rights and privileges reserved.
+Third party material including photos are sourced to the original location and author, if known, for credit references.